katnaa-debug/SolarisUI/README.md

     Title = "Alert",
     Content = "Script loaded!",
     Duration = 5, -- In seconds
-    ImageID = "4483345998" -- Optional: Asset ID (if need standart delete this) })
+    ImageID = "4483345998" -- (if need standart delete this) Only id without rbxassetid:// })
 ```